PombertLab/SYNY/README.md

   <img src="https://github.com/PombertLab/SYNY/blob/main/Images/encephalitozoon.syny.normal.png">
 </p>

-In the above image, links between the reference and the queried genomes are color-coded based on the reference genotype; links between the queried genomes are shown in light gray.
+In the above [Circos](https://circos.ca/) plot, links between the reference and the queried genomes are color-coded based on the reference genotype; links between the queried genomes are shown in light gray.
+In these plots, each chromosome/contig is plotted as a distinct [ideogram](https://circos.ca/documentation/tutorials/ideograms/ideograms/).

-Note that while SYNY can handle multiple genomes, adding too much data can quickly clutter the Circos plots generated.
-In the above [Circos](https://circos.ca/) plots, each chromosome/contig is plotted as a distinct [ideogram](https://circos.ca/documentation/tutorials/ideograms/ideograms/).
-Drawing too many ideograms can make the figure illegible and, when comparing genomes featuring many chromosomes/contigs, cluttering can also occur even when comparing a small number of genomes.
+Note that while SYNY can plot multiple genomes together in a single figure with `--circos cat` / `--circos all`, adding too much data can quickly clutter the Circos plots generated (drawing too many ideograms can make the figure illegible).
+If too dense, drawing pairwise (`--circos pair`) plots rather concatenated ones should help with readability.
+However, when comparing genomes featuring many chromosomes/contigs, cluttering can also occur even when performing pairwise genome comparisons.

-If too dense, drawing pairwise (`--circos pair`) circos plots rather concatenated (`--circos cat`) ones should help with readability.

 #### Custom Circos colors
 Custom colors for [Circos](https://circos.ca/) plots can be loaded directly from tab-delimited text files containing color names and their associated RGB values (see [custom_color_1.txt](https://github.com/PombertLab/SYNY/blob/main/Circos/custom_color_1.txt) for an example).
 A few custom presets are also available to use in SYNY.